aliceC119/musicstar-club/README.md

 <img width="762" alt="Screenshot 2024-10-20 at 17 58 16" src="https://github.com/user-attachments/assets/dca419d1-8382-4db5-b8a5-aae8e0330f0a">

 + Approve a comment
+  - The Site owner can click on 'Approved' button to approve comments from other superusers.
   - The site administrator can then click on 'Approve', 'Save', or 'Delete' the comment on the admin page.

 <img width="1320" alt="Screenshot 2024-10-20 at 18 01 40" src="https://github.com/user-attachments/assets/4d51d322-dbdb-4a75-88f4-6d7f1a7392ba">